This page last modified on 1 July 2008.

 Follow through Xrds on left bend, cross from Cambs to Beds before...

-R at T, Follow left in EVERTON, into trees, Follow left and downhill to
+R at T, Follow left in EVERTON, into trees, Follow downhill and left to

 (21.1 miles)